EVF-SAM: Early Vision-Language Fusion for Text-Prompted Segment Anything Model: Experiments

 \subsection{Ablation Study}

 In this section, we conduct experiments to investigate the vision-language models for text-prompted SAM and study the effects of the designs of the proposed \name{}.
+A few ablations are listed in the supplementary.
 Unless specified, we mainly report the cIoU on testA of RefCOCO.

-\mypara{Multimodal Encoder and fusion methods.} In Tab.~\ref{tab:fusion}, we explore the effects of different Multimodal Encoders, \eg, CLIP, ViLT~\cite{kim2021vilt}, and BEIT-3, and fusion methods, \eg, late fusion or early fusion.
+\mypara{Multimodal Encoder and fusion methods.} In Tab.~\ref{tab:fusion}, we explore the effects of different Multimodal Encoders, \eg, CLIP, ViLT~\citep{kim2021vilt}, and BEIT-3, and fusion methods, \eg, late fusion or early fusion.
 As shown in Tab.~\ref{tab:fusion}, using a text-only encoder in \name{} obtains limited segmentation performance on RefCOCO.
-Using Multimodal Encoders with both image and text inputs remarkably improves 4.5 cIoU, 4.6 cIoU, 4.0 cIoU, 1.0 cIoU, and 4.5 cIoU for CLIP-Large$^\dagger$ (OpenAI\footnote{OpenAI: \url{https://github.com/openai/CLIP}}), CLIP-Large$^\ddagger$ (OpenCLIP\footnote{OpenCLIP: \url{https://github.com/mlfoundations/open_clip}}), CLIP-Huge$^\ddagger$ (OpenCLIP), ViLT, and BEIT-3, respectively.
+Using Multimodal Encoders with both image and text inputs remarkably improves 4.5 cIoU, 4.6 cIoU, 4.0 cIoU, 1.0 cIoU, and 4.5 cIoU for CLIP-Large$^\dagger$ (OpenAI~\footnote{OpenAI: \url{https://github.com/openai/CLIP}}), CLIP-Large$^\ddagger$ (OpenCLIP~\footnote{OpenCLIP: \url{https://github.com/mlfoundations/open_clip}}), CLIP-Huge$^\ddagger$ (OpenCLIP), ViLT, and BEIT-3, respectively.
 It demonstrates the superiority of using multimodal prompts (text and input image) and showcases that the image embeddings will also provide useful guidance for SAM to segment objects accurately.
 We further evaluate the effects of early fusion on ViLT and BEIT-3, which adopts modality fusions in all self-attention layers.
 Specifically, we adopt two settings for BEIT-3 to analyze, \eg, fusions among former 12 layers ($L_1\sim L_{12}$), and fusions among all layers ($L_1\sim L_{24}$).
 Tab.~\ref{tab:fusion} indicates that BEIT-3 with early fusion (fusing former 12 layers or fusing all 24 layers) significantly improves compared to late fusion or using text only.
 In addition, ViLT with early fusion also achieves 11.1 cIoU improvements compared to the baseline with text-only prompts, showing the effectiveness of early fusion and multimodal inputs for prompting SAM.
 Therefore, Tab.~\ref{tab:fusion} demonstrates that \textit{(1) Multimodal Encoder with the input image and text and (2) early fusions between the image and text encoder} are much effective for text-prompted SAM.